jameswilky/chess/README.md

+# Chess Game

+This objective of this project to practice my vanilla javascript and OOP skills, without the help of any libraries or tutorials.

 # User Stories
 1. Create a 8*8 black and white Grid
 2. Create chest pieces that start in correct location